jnstockley/AddressBookREST/README.md

 # AddressBookREST
 Extremely Overdue Update!!!!!
 I lot has happened since I last posted an update!
 I had mys server up for a bit but currently it is down due to a corrupted kernel on my sevrer!
 I am trying right now to recover the data on the server to save reinstall time!
 Wish me luck.
+I am also going to be working on rewritng this program to add new features to it once I have finished the CLI version!
 Thanks!

 Setup:
 1. Create mySQL server
 2. Install tomcat on server and add the AddressBookREST.war file to tomcat